ionic-team/capacitor/android/capacitor/README.md

 }
 ```

-If you added the Android to your project (`npx cap add android`) starting with Capacitor version `beta.7` it should already be there.
+If you added the Android platform (`npx cap add android`) with Capacitor version `beta.7` or later it should already be there.

 Finally sync your project in Android Studio and start testing your changes.